Joyce Vincent: Death

 Vincent lived above the Shopping City in Wood Green in North London in a Housing Trust flat.
 The cause of her death is unknown, as is the date, though it is speculated to be around December 2003.
-She suffered from asthma and had a peptic ulcer at the time of her death, so some have suggested an asthma attack or complications surrounding her recent peptic ulcer as a possible cause of death.
-Her remains were described as "mostly skeletal" according to the pathologist, and she was lying on her back, next to a shopping bag, surrounded by Christmas presents she had wrapped but never delivered.
-It is not known to whom the presents were addressed.
-The refrigerator in her bedsit contained food with 2003 expiry date labels.
+She suffered from asthma and had a peptic ulcer at the time of her death; as such, some have suggested an asthma attack or complications surrounding her recent peptic ulcer as a possible cause of death.
+Her remains were described as "mostly skeletal" according to the pathologist, and she was lying on her back, next to a shopping bag, surrounded by Christmas presents she had wrapped.

 Neighbours had assumed the flat was unoccupied, and the odour of decomposing body tissue was attributed to nearby waste bins.
 The flat's windows did not allow direct sight to the inside.
 It was a noisy building which may explain why no one questioned the constant noise from the television, which remained turned on until she was discovered.
 Half of her rent was being automatically paid to Metropolitan Housing Trust by benefits agencies, leading officials to believe that she was still alive.
 With over two years' worth of unpaid rent totalling £2,400 that had accrued, housing officials decided to repossess the property.
 Her corpse was discovered on 25 January 2006 when bailiffs had forced entry into the flat.
 The television and heating were still running due to debt forgiveness and her bills being continually paid through automatic debit.